code-and-effect/codeandeffect.com/pages/solutions/dues-renewals-and-fees.md

 ---
 layout: page
-title: "Association Dues, Renewals, and Fees"
+title: Association Dues, Renewals, and Fees
-titletext: "Calculate complex annual payments"
+titletext: Calculate complex annual payments
 permalink: "/dues-renewals-fees/"
-description: "Calculate and charge the correct dues or fees, including for complex statuses and changes.
-Full financial reporting."
+description: Calculate and charge the correct dues or fees, including for complex statuses and changes.
+Full financial reporting.
 bullets:
-  - "Pay the correct renewal amount, even for your most complex calculations."
+- Pay the correct renewal amount, even for your most complex calculations.
-  - "Automatic late fees, membership removal, and reinstatement."
+- Automatic late fees, membership removal, and reinstatement.
-  - "Send email reminders for dues available and late fees."
+- Send email reminders for dues available and late fees.
 show_jump_solutions: true
 jl_title: Applications to Join
-jl_link: /applications-to-join/
+jl_link: "/applications-to-join/"
-jl_description: "Streamline your member applications and reclassifications."
+jl_description: Streamline your member applications and reclassifications.
 jr_title: Professional Development
-jr_link: /professional-development/
+jr_link: "/professional-development/"
-jr_description: "Easy professional development records."
+jr_description: Easy professional development records.

 ---
 **Problem:** Getting members to pay the right amount at the right time.

-**Solution:** Solution: Dues are automatically calculated with all conditions so you don’t have to figure it out manually.
+**Solution:** Dues are automatically calculated with all conditions so you don’t have to figure it out manually.

 ## Smooth notification and collection